jitsi/handbook/docs/devops-guide/live-audio-translation.md

 ## 1. Running the translation service

-Live audio translation is served by the **same** opus-transcriber-proxy process/image as transcription, on its `/translate` endpoint (as opposed to `/transcribe`).
-It uses OpenAI's realtime *translations* endpoint (`gpt-realtime-translate`) for speech-to-speech translation.
+The same opus-transcriber-proxy process, or image, that serves transcription also serves live audio translation, on the `/translate` endpoint instead of `/transcribe`.
+For speech-to-speech translation, the service calls the realtime translations endpoint that OpenAI names `gpt-realtime-translate`.

 | Variable | Default | Description |
 |---|---|---|